Amozaya/IaC_and_Ansible/IaC.md

 ### Use cases of IaC

 * In software development life cycle.
 When the environments are uniform the chance of the bugs is much lower, as well as it reduces the time required for deployment and configuration of all the environments.
+* IaC
+* Some of the large known companies that are using IaC are Netflix and Google.
+They use IaC in order to help them to manage their large scale infrastructure efficiently.

 ### Configuration management